pingforhelp/BCA/docs/english/Unit-I/parts_of_speech(grammar).md

 2. Pashimala walked very fast to the office.

 Adverbs are classified as:
 **Adverbs of time, frequency and duration:** They answer the question *when*, *how often*, *how long*.
 Always, never, then, now, soon, tomorrow, last year.

-Adverb of place: Answers the question *where*? near, below, away, around, here, there, up and down, etc.,...
+Adverb of place: Answers the question *where*? near, below, away, around, here, there, up and down, etc....

 Adverbs of manner: Answers the question *how*? (neatly, calmly, eagerly, angrily, happily, etc.,...)